 Dr. Rachel and I joined forces last week for an IG live for Mental Health Awareness Month.
-So many are struggling with this, but there’s help, hope and things you can do to feel better!
+So many are struggling with this, but there are help, hope and things you can do to feel better!
 In case you missed the live, our best tips are summarized here:

 1. Fill your ‘toolbox’ with lots of tools to pull from when you need them.
 Have at least 3 go-to behaviors that you can pull from that you know will work for you to feel better.
-A few examples: reach out to friend or family, go outside, workout, whatever it is for you, use it!
+A few examples: reach out to a friend or family member, go outside, workout, whatever it is for you, use it!

 2. Don’t be in the same 4 walls for 24h!
 Try to move, go for a workout, get some fresh air!
 A new perspective can really change our mindset.

 3. If you can’t get outside, try deep breathing or meditation, as this is something you can do anywhere and it doesn’t have to be too complicated or elaborate to do its job!

 Bottom line – you have to pick what works for YOU when feeling stressed, sad or overwhelmed!
 In general, having a good routine that focuses on your health behaviors is key: sleep, water consumption, food, and stress management.
 If you focus on these things you will live a happier and healthier life.